-V for Victory is about trying to live a greener, happier and healthier life with a little history twist.
+V for Victory is about trying to live a greener, happier and healthier life with a little help from the Second World War Home Front.

 Hi, I’m Hatty and I’m a self confessed geek.

-I’ve always been one of those people who just loves to learn, whether its finding out if Octopuses can see (they use their SKIN!) or what do you call a professional cocktail maker (a mixologist), I am definitely one of the permanently curious and will say “I’ll just Google that” at least 40 times a day.
+It’s fine, I’m not ashamed of it.
+I’ve always been one of those people who just really loves to learn, whether its finding out if Octopuses can see (they use their SKIN!) , learning what you call a professional cocktail maker (a mixologist).
+I spend my days devouring the latest news, listening in to one of the many podcasts I follow and consuming books like they are going out of fashion.
+I am one of the permanently curious and can’t even imagine how many times a day I google something.

-There is one subject however that makes me want to consume it more than any other, buy every book I can find on it, visit every museum out there about it and that, is the Second World War.
+There is one subject however that makes me want to learn about it more than any other, buy every book I can find about it, visit every museum out there is for it, watch all the TV and films based on it and that’s the Second World War.
 From the clothes to the food, the politics to the design and the people to the machines, all of it intrigues me.

-But what I love most about this era, by far, is the sense of purpose and resourcefulness that came out of it.
+But what I love most about this era by far is the sense of purpose and resourcefulness that came out of it.
 Can’t get a certain food?
 Make a mock one.
 Running low on metal?
-Use our pots and pans.
+Steal a few gate posts.
 Not enough bacon for your breakfast?
 Start a pig club.
 Nothing to feed that pig on?
-Here have these left over food scraps in swill bins.
+Here, have these left over food scraps in swill bins.
 Need a new night dress?
 Make it out of this old silk map.
 The list is endless.
-The ingenuity and advances that came out of that time were incredible and make me want to jump right back in to experience it all.
+The ingenuity and advances that came out of that time were like no other era and make me want to jump right back in to experience it all.

 To make it all the more easier for me to test out my theory, I have split up the problems I want to solve into 4 categories headed by famous Home Front campaigns.
 So posts about waste are split into two, one being Waste Not, Want Not that deals with my rubbish and the second is Make Do and Mend which is about consuming less.
 Next is Dig for Victory which is everything food, from growing to cooking and then finally Do Your Bit which very broadly covers looking after myself and my place in society.